Early Childhood Education Licensure Advising Sheet

 As with other PACE majors, students take one class one evening per week from 6:00 to 10:00 p.m., then move into the next course.
 Courses generally last 5 weeks, and students should expect 10-20 hours of work outside of the classroom for each week of class.
 Students in the Early Childhood Education program will complete five semesters of coursework with the fifth semester reserved for student teaching.
 Students in the Elementary Education program will complete four semesters of coursework with the fourth semester reserved for student teaching.
 In addition, there are a few additional required courses which many students transfer into the program.
 Students who have not already completed these requirements may also choose to enroll in these courses through PACE.
 In addition to program coursework, students will complete at least 140 hours of internships that will allow students to apply what they are learning to actual classroom settings.
 While all courses will be in the evening, students will need to be available during the day when area schools are in session to complete the internship hours as well as during the student teaching experience in their final semester.

 Millikin also offers Secondary Ed Licensure for students in one of the following fields: History, English, Mathematics, Science, and Physical Education.
-Students interested in pursuing their Secondary Licensure must already hold a Bachelor’s degree.
+Students interested in pursuing their Secondary Licensure must already hold a Bachelor’s degree in a subject area identified above.
 The courses required to complete this program are offered in combination with the traditional day-time program and though the PACE program.
 Students will begin taking courses through the PACE program while they are also completing necessary state testing requirements, if they have not already done so.
-Students will then be prepared to complete a full semester of coursework in the traditional day-time program in a Spring semester and will then complete their student teaching experience in the Fall semester.
+Students will then be prepared to complete a full semester of coursework in the traditional day-time program and will then complete their student teaching experience in the following semester.
 In addition to coursework, students will complete at least 140 hours of internships that will allow students to apply what they are learning to actual classroom settings.
-Students will need to be available during the day when area schools are in session to complete the internship hours, during the Spring semester of coursework, and during the student teaching experience in their final semester.
-Students should also be aware that they will be paying under two different cost structures as they complete both traditional day-time and PACE courses.
+Students will need to be available during the day when area schools are in session to complete the internship hours and during the student teaching experience in their final semester.
+Even though students will be taking traditional and PACE courses, they will be paying under the PACE cost structure.